HL7-DaVinci/CDS-Library/CQLCookbook.md

 ```

 ### E) Request Parameter
-Define a paramter which can be referenced anywhere in the CQL Libray.
+Define a parameter which can be referenced anywhere in the CQL Libray.
 ```sql
 parameter device_request DeviceRequest
 ```